adamw01/crate-system/README.md

 ##Introduction

-This is a script that I was using when I was running my old freeroam server back in mid 2014.
-It's a 'Lost Crate' system, and the first player to find the crate gets some rewards such as weapons, and health.
+This is a simple 'Lost Crate' system minigame.
+A crate spawns, and the first player to find the crate gets some rewards such as weapons, and health.

 ##Features

 * Respawn time of 3 minutes
 * Easily add your own crate spawn points.
-* Crate will destroy at 24:00 gametime if it hasn't been found.
+* Crate will destroy at 24:59 gametime if it hasn't been found.
 Another crate will respawn after that.

-##Bugs

-None currently.

-NOTE: This script was created in 2014, some things in the script may be outdated.
-I've only modified some small things, nothing major!

-##Possible Version 2 Soon!

-I'm thinking of making another version of this system.
-I'd like to add a feature where every 4 minutes it will give you a hint where the crate is.
-Example:

-* 4:00: The crate spawns in a random location.
+* Once the crate is spawned, it will tell it's location.
+* Use the command /crate to see your distance from the crate.

+##New in Version 2.0

-* 8:00: The location of the crate is revealed.
+* Map Icons are no longer used since the introduction of /crate and the fact the location is told when the crate is spawned.
-* 12:00: The closest player to the crate is revealed.
+* Use /crate to find the distance you are from the crate in meters.
-* 16:00: The closest player in meters is revealed.
-* 20:00 The crate will be destroyed and a new one will spawn at 24:00
+* The location will be told once the crate spawns.

-If you have any suggestions please let me know!
+If you have any suggestions please let me know.

-Enjoy :)!